tektoncd/community/teps/0001-tekton-enhancement-proposal-process.md

 1. It is proposed based on a design docs (discussed during working group)
-2. It depends on the TEP on support for referencing Task and Pipeline to be approved and in the `implementable` (aka we have agreed on how it should be implemented more or less 😝).
-   It is also agreed (and most likely written in the TEP) that "Implementing Tekton Bundle" would serve as the first implementation of this TEP.
-3. The "Implementing Tekton Bundle" gets approved, and as it has been discussed during working groups, it is ready for implementation, so it gets merged directly into `implementable`.
+2. The "Implementing Tekton Bundle" gets approved, and as it has been discussed during working groups, it is ready for implementation, so it gets merged directly into `implementable`.
-4. Work is happening in `tektoncd/pipeline` (and `tektoncd/cli` in
+3. Work is happening in `tektoncd/pipeline` (and `tektoncd/cli` in
    parallel) on implementing it.
-5. Implementation is done, we update the TEP to put it in `implemented` state.
+4. Implementation is done, we update the TEP to put it in `implemented` state.

 ### PipelineResource re-design

-For more context, this is linked to the PipelineResource work and more accurately the following:
+See the following links for more context on this feature:

 - [Tekton Pipeline Resource Extensibility](https://docs.google.com/document/d/1rcMG1cIFhhixMSmrT734MBxvH3Ghre9-4S2wbzodPiU/edit#)
 - [Why Aren't PipelineResources in Beta ?](https://github.com/tektoncd/pipeline/blob/master/docs/resources.md#why-arent-pipelineresources-in-beta)